ejeschke/ginga/doc/install.rst

 ===

 Ginga's Tk support is limited to the viewing widget itself.
+For overplotting (graphics) support, you will also need:

+* "pillow"/PIL package
+* "OpenCv" module
-For overplotting (graphics) support you also need the "pillow"/PIL package, the Python "OpenCv" module, or the "aggdraw" module (which you can find `here <https://github.com/ejeschke/aggdraw>`_, supports Python 2 only).
+* "aggdraw" module (which you can find `here <https://github.com/ejeschke/aggdraw>` ; supports Python 2 only).

 Matplotlib
 ==========